 ▶️ LISTEN TO THIS ARTICLE

 We've covered the protocol wars already: MCP vs. A2A vs. the alphabet soup.
 That story is about plumbing, about who wins the JSON-RPC turf war.
 There's a harder problem underneath.
 Agents can connect to tools and hand off tasks.
-What they can't do is actually talk to each other: negotiate terms, express uncertainty, resolve conflicting goals, or agree on what a word means.
+What they still do not do consistently, in a generally adopted protocol layer, is negotiate terms, express uncertainty, resolve conflicting goals, or agree on what a word means.

 Plumbing Is Not Language